About Powerhouse Blues

 A: We dance every Monday at The Philadelphia Ethical Society!

 Our instructors teach an all levels class from 7:30pm to 8:30pm.
-Fundamental Topics for the brand-new, pretty-new, and basic technique oriented dancers, and incorporating Extended Topics for our intermediate and advanced dancers.
+Topics include basic blues steps, partner connection, blues dance etiquette, lag, breakaway/solo, jukin' musicality, close embrace, traveling, ballroomin' musicality, tension and compression, turns, Piedmont or Chicago Triple, or other interpretive questions.
 There is no need to sign-up ahead of time and the lesson is included in the cost of the dance.
 Please arrive on time to join the lesson.

 Our social dance goes from 8:30pm to 10:30pm, we dance to DJed or live music.
 Check out our Facebook page for weekly event details including instructors, class topics, DJs, or live bands.